cosmos/cosmos-sdk/UPGRADING.md

 ### AppModule Interface

 Remove `Querier`, `Route` and `LegacyQuerier` from the app module interface.
 This removes and fully deprecates all legacy queriers.
-All modules no longer support the REST API previously known as the LCD.
+All modules no longer support the REST API previously known as the LCD, and the `sdk.Msg#Route` method won't be used anymore.